matyapiro31/examples/README.md

+# examples
-# examples is a example programs for FBX SDK et cetra.
+this is a example programs for FBX SDK et cetra.